-Employment discrimination involves the different treatment of employees based on age, race, sex, gender, pregnancy, religion or other protected classes under federal law.
+Employment discrimination involves the taking of adverse employment actions against employees based on age, race, sex, gender, pregnancy, national origin, religion or other protected classes under federal law.
 We are dedicated to helping victims of discrimination protect their rights and collect proper compensation for discrimination committed by an employer.
 The limitations periods in which to pursue these claims are short.
-Sometimes, a Charge of Discrimination with the Equal Employment Opportunity Commission must be filed in as little as 180 days after a person receives notice of an adverse employment action.
-If you have encountered unlawful discrimination in your workplace and wish to protect your rights, you should call right away at (434) 972-9600.
+If you have encountered unlawful discrimination in your workplace and wish to protect your rights, you should retain an attorney promptly.

 We Handle All Types of Discrimination Cases